How to build responsive banner ads with HTML5

 - Collaborate effectively across teams, in-house

 Yes, building responsive display advertisements has never been more important, especially as today your beautiful display ad is more likely than ever to be viewed on mobile.
-According to eMarketer research mobile display ads are outpacing desktop by some margin.
-70.3% of all display ads in the US are mobile, compared to 29.7% for other devices.
+According to Bannerflow research from 2020 mobile display ads are outpacing desktop by some margin.
+Nearly, two thirds of display ad views are to mobile devices in Europe today.
 Plus, with mobile users spending over four hours on their smartphones each day – that’s engagement a digital advertiser can’t afford to ignore.
 The old world of static, gifs, and flash banners is long over – or at least it should be.

 Why should I build HTML5 display advertising?